Not sure if Valpak is right for you?

 Potential Mitigations

-• When evaluating any franchise, it is crucial for your attorney to review the franchisor's history and the business experience of its management team in Item 2.
+- When evaluating any franchise, it is important for your business advisor to assess the franchisor's history and track record.

-• Speaking with the earliest franchisees in a system can provide valuable insight into the franchisor's evolution and support capabilities.
+- Speaking with long-tenured franchisees can provide insight into the evolution and stability of a mature system.

 Possible Fad Business